-The benefits of the Phase-gate Process for Resource Management are countless.
+The benefits of the Stage Gate Process for Resource Management are countless.
 Risk mitigation, higher project success rate, greater agility and flexibility in delivering results, customer involvement in the project development…

-In our post “A comprehensive Guide of Phase-Gate Process for R&D projects” we explain in a general way how the Phase-Gate methodology is our best ally for R&D projects and all the benefits that the implementation of this methodology will have for your projects.
+In our post “A comprehensive Guide of Phase-Gate Process for R&D projects” we explain in a general way how the Stage Gate methodology is our best ally for R&D projects and all the benefits that the implementation of this methodology will have for your projects.

 And among these advantages is also a more efficient resource management.
-Would you like to know how the Phase-Gate Process can be your best ally for the resource management of your project portfolio?
-In this article, we explain why you should adopt the Phase-Gate methodology to manage your organization’s projects, programs and portfolios.
+Would you like to know how the Stage Gate Process can be your best ally for the resource management of your project portfolio?
+In this article, we explain why you should adopt the Stage Gate methodology to manage your organization’s projects, programs and portfolios.
 And on the other hand, you will see how this process will help you to manage your organization’s resources and capacity planning more efficiently.